JUNEL 24 Fe Rx

 Thrombophlebitis or thromboembolic disease.
 History of DVT, cerebrovascular or coronary artery disease.
 Thrombogenic valvular disease.
 Severe hypertension.
 Diabetes with vascular disease.
 Headaches with focal neurologic symptoms.
 Major surgery with prolonged immobilization.
 Known or suspected breast carcinoma, endometrial or other estrogen-dependent neoplasia.
 Undiagnosed abnormal genital bleeding.
 Pregnancy-related cholestasis.
 Hepatic disease or tumors.
 Pregnancy (Cat.X).

-Increased risk for arterial or venous thrombotic disease in smokers or women >35yrs.
+Increased risk of cardiovascular events esp. in cigarette smokers >35yrs of age; not recommended.
 Discontinue if thrombotic event, unexplained visual changes, jaundice, or headache/migraine occurs, and at least 4 weeks before through 2 weeks after surgery associated with increased risk of thromboembolism, and during and after prolonged immobilization.
 Cardio- or cerebrovascular diseases.
 Gallbladder disease.
 Obesity.
 Diabetes.
 Prediabetes.
 Hypertriglyceridemia.
 Depression.
 Conditions aggravated by fluid retention; monitor.
 Evaluate significant changes in headaches, irregular uterine bleeding, amenorrhea, retinal vein thrombosis.
 Monitor BP.
 Do regular complete physical exams.
 Nursing mothers: not recommended.

 May be antagonized by anti-infectives and anticonvulsants (eg, phenytoin, phenylbutazone, barbiturates, carbamazepine, felbamate, griseofulvin, oxcarbazepine, rifampin, topiramate), St. John’s wort; use backup contraception.
 May be potentiated by atorvastatin, acetaminophen, ascorbic acid, or CYP3A4 inhibitors (eg, itraconazole, ketoconazole).
 May be affected by HIV protease inhibitors.
 May antagonize acetaminophen, temazepam, salicylic acid, morphine, clofibric acid.
 May potentiate cyclosporine, prednisolone, theophylline.
 May affect laboratory tests (eg, coagulation factors, lipids, glucose tolerance, binding proteins, serum folate).